Lut99/better-derive-rs/README.md

 # better-derive-rs
-A small Rust crate that provides alternatives for Rust's builtin `Debug`-, `Eq`-, `Hash`- and `PartialEq`-derive macros that apply more accurate trait bounds for generated impls.
+A small Rust crate that provides alternatives for Rust's builtin `Clone`-, `Debug`-, `Eq`-, `Hash`- and `PartialEq`-derive macros that apply more accurate trait bounds for generated impls.

 ## Installation